Baby, It’s Warm Outside! 20 Outdoor Activities Under $20

 Drive-in movie theaters were a huge hit in the fifties – but in 2020, the desperate need to somehow have entertainment while abiding by the social distancing rules brought them back.
 Some of them charge per person, and some per car, but $20 is usually enough for a couple of cinephiles to enjoy a movie in the comfort of their own car.
 A big screen, great sound (usually via your car’s radio), an ability to discuss the movie loudly without bothering others, and not having to listen to someone chewing popcorn loudly – what’s not to love?

-Not only do all of these outdoor activities cost less than a single Honeygain payout of $20, but you can also keep earning effortlessly by leaving the app running on your device while you're having your summer fun and trying them all! 🤩
+Not only do all of these outdoor activities cost less than a single Honeygain payout of $20, but you can also keep earning free money effortlessly by leaving the app running on your device while you're having your summer fun and trying them all! 🤩

 Haven't joined Honeygain yet?
 Do it now and collect a $5 starting gift 🎁 straight away! 👇